AmirrezaFarnamTaheri/StreamlineVPN/advanced_methods/README_advanced.md

    - **Android** – HTTP Injector app: open the menu, tap **`Import Config`** and pick `http_injector_raw.txt`.

 ## `argo_merger.py`
+This merger collects Falcon or CDN domain lists used by ArgoVPN and Hiddify Next.
+Each domain is tested for a TLS handshake on port 443.
+Working entries are saved to `argo_domains.txt`.

 1. **Prepare lists** – supply Falcon/CDN domain lists with `--sources`.
 2. **Run the merger**
    ```bash